About this mod

 This is useful if you previously removed these items and want them back in your game.
 But in most cases you probably want to export only the items built by yourself.

-Turning off the export of DLC items or mod-added items means you don’t want these types of items exported into the blueprint.
+Turning off the export of DLC items or items added by mods means you don’t want these types of items exported into the blueprint.
 By default these options are turned on since the import process handles missing DLCs or mods perfectly.

 The option to export farm animals lets you export dogs, cats, brahmins to your blueprint.
 Note that this will never export unique animals such as Maisie the cat or Clarabell the brahmin at Abernathy Farm.